pedroka-dev/Bannerlord-Iron-Will/README.md

   - Configurable Experience value for Heroes
   - Configurable Experience value for Generic Troops
   - Toggleable linear escale Experience (off by default)

+# Compatibility
+Currently working with e1.4.0, e1.4.1 and e.1.4.2 versions.
+Should be compatible with must mods.

+If you have any issue, please adress it at the [Bugs tab](https://www.nexusmods.com/mountandblade2bannerlord/mods/1797?tab=bugs) in the mod page.